Ezku/equanimous-tribble/content/3-empirical-study/3-findings/1-erq1/1-typical-segments.md

 The team finishes up the priority lane by speeding through a few work items in the "todo" state, confirming them to be still relevant but undone.
 Once the list is combed, it's time for the next board.

-#### Outbox
+#### Outbox, 20:45.

-The driver opens up *"OUTBOX (ska diskuteras snart)"* and commences the `OUTBOX` segment at **20:45** with a callout from the secretary.
+The driver opens up *"OUTBOX (ska diskuteras snart)"* and commences the `OUTBOX` segment with a callout from the secretary.
 As per the Swedish language subtitle of the board, it is used to keep track of discussions that should take place.

 `M1` immediately calls for a comment to be added on an existing work item that there's new evidence, referring to the `INTRO` segment discussion about a team being difficult to reach.
 This is apparently done for the benefit of a discussion to be had with `M2`, who is not present.
 Another discussion item is called out as being "longstanding", and is moved to that section of the board by the secretary.